(Buenos Aires, Iguazu Falls, El Calafate)

 One of the best things to do in El Calafate, today you will go on a navigation in front of the Southern wall of the amazing Perito Moreno Glacier, tour through the captivating forest and do the minitrekking over the glacier!

-You will be picked up at your hotel and taken to the Bajo de las Sombras quay (port), where you board the ship for the 20-minute ride to cross the arm Rico of Lake Argentino.
+You will be picked up at your hotel and taken by private transfers to the Bajo de las Sombras quay (port).
+Here you will board a ship for a 20-minute ride to cross the arm Rico of Lake Argentino (shared service on boat).
 The ship arrives at a cottage where guides will divide all passengers into groups made up of around 10 people.
 Each group is assigned two guides, one walks at the front an another at the back.

 Together wih your group and guides, you will begin a 20-minute walk towards the glacier that begins on the lake’s shore and once you arrive at the edge of the ice, you wil be provided with crampons and instructions about how you should use them on the ice.
 The trek over the Glacier lasts about 1 hour and a half during which you will be able to see the crevasses, seracs, drains and small lakes.
 The walk is slow, as you walk over an uneven but firm and safe ice surface.
 Guides will give short talks about the flora, fauna and general glaciology facts of the region and also some information about the unique phenomenon that takes place at the Perito Moreno Glacier and eventually produces its breaking-off.
 When the walk ends, you will return to the cottage walking through the lush magallanic forest.